dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2022_thoughts.md

 * I expect usage and price to remain around these levels
 * dump if price goes up enough

+Messed up on hive (russia cant do anything even use cryptocurrency), hold hive for a while, no real use atm.

+Tax loss selling

+uan, solid company, should perform well with rising food costs and banning of fertilizer, american company, expect it to do well, with 5 dollar dividend.

+As for zim, shipping rates should go higher with russia disruption hold until 2022.

+### Russian Invasion

+#### Russia loses

+- they run away, or akwardly attempt to broker peace
+- most sanctions remain, production has been wiped and investment not happening
+- production still messed up

+#### Urkaine Wins

+- russia keeps fighting for a while
+- damaged infrastructure, farmers have evacuated, cant start up production right away
+- expect costs to normalize after 2 to 3 years

+#### Russia keeps fighting
+- prelonged war, urakine not safe
+- production hampers, oil prices hit 200 dollars per barrel
+- status quo remains

 ## Purchase Indigo Books and Music

 * Ceo has a strong background in ecommerce and e books